 Let’s talk about money.
-I know it’s a difficult conversation to have and most of us don’t feel comfortable talking about money issues with other people.
-Talking about money is essential for all of us to learn strategies for proper money management and to gain a level of financial literacy that will allow us to improve our lives financially.
+I know it is a difficult conversation to have and most of us do not feel extremely comfortable talking about money issues with other people.
+But talking about money is essential for us to learn strategies for proper money management and to gain a level of financial literacy that will allow us to improve our lives financially.

 That’s why, every month, our experts answer some of your money questions here.
 If you have a question for our Farber professionals, ask us online on Facebook, Twitter or through our website.
-Here are two questions that are frequently asked:
+Here are two questions that are often asked.

 I was laid off.
 What does this mean for my credit score?

 Sorry to hear you’ve been laid off during this pandemic.
 The good news?
 Your employment status won’t directly affect your credit rating.
 That’s because your job isn’t something that the credit bureaus track.
-Instead, your credit report contains information on every loan (including credit cards, installment and payday loans) and if you pay your cell phone and utility bills on time.
-This includes your balances outstanding on each account, how long you’ve had the accounts, your payment history, and other information a creditor (the company you owe money to) might need to determine if they should extend new credit to you.
+Instead, your credit report holds information on every loan (including credit cards, installment and payday loans) and how on-time you pay your cell phone and utility bills.
+This includes your balances outstanding on each account, how long you’ve had the accounts, your payment history, and other information a creditor (the company you owe money to) might need to figure out if they should extend new credit to you.
 The bottom line?
 If you’ve been laid off, but can continue your payments, your credit score should not be affected.

 Also, while getting laid off doesn’t hurt your credit score, not having an income can certainly make it more difficult to obtain a new loan.
 In addition to checking your credit report, many lenders also ask for details on your yearly income.
 This means you could have trouble obtaining a loan until you find new employment.